-In 2015, the Chinese Government has updated their advertising regulation to protect the interest, health and safety of Chinese consumers, limiting the kinds of claims brands can make in their promotional campaigns.
-So, what does this mean for foreign companies looking to promote their brand in China?
-In this article, we dive deep into the implications of the new advertising law in China.
+In September 2015, the Chinese Government updated their advertising law to protect the interest, health and safety of Chinese consumers.
+As of 2021, these Chinese advertising regulations impact a range of industries, and limit the kinds of promotional claims brands can make.
+In this article, we dive deep into the implications of advertising law in China.

 Advertisements in China relating to health foods must not contain any medical-treatment claims.

 In fact, Blackmores was one of 11 companies found to be in breach with Chinese advertising regulations.
 A list of these companies was revealed in state media reports, to coincide with China’s Consumer Rights Day to signal to consumers that their safety was a top priority for Chinese government.

 The Blackmores example highlights the strict penalties that apply when companies do not comply with advertising law in China.
 Not to mention, the potential negative effect these types of public announcements could have on a brand’s reputation in a market that is extremely sensitive to potential health and safety risks.

 For foreign brands looking to enter the China market, they should have a clear understanding of the Chinese regulations and laws when promoting their products and services.

 What is the New Advertising Law in China?